dnth/dnth.github.io/content/blog/i_made_it_github_trending/index.md

 This also conveys that you're serious about your project.

+### 🌟 Key Features

+Most people are busy, don't make them read a long paragraph to convey something simple.
+Some better alternatives.

+1. Bullet points
+2. GIFs
+3. Videos

+For example, I used a GIF to showcase the project's value proposition.

+{{< figure_autoresize src="https://raw.githubusercontent.com/dnth/x.infer/refs/heads/main/assets/flowchart.gif" width="auto" align="center" >}}

+And then follow up with a bullet point list to showcase the project's key features.

+{{% blockquote %}}
+✅ Run inference with >1000+ models in 3 lines of code.\
+✅ List and search models interactively.\
+✅ Launch a Gradio interface to interact with a model.\
+✅ Serve model as a REST API endpoint with Ray Serve and FastAPI.\
+✅ OpenAI chat completions API compatible.\
+✅ Customize and add your own models with minimal code changes.
+{{% /blockquote %}}

 ### 🎥 The Demo Video
 To support the README file, I also created a demo video to showcase the project.
 This made it even clearer to understand what the project does.